max124125/RXL-3D-printer-Project/README.md

 |      RXL [4]       |       3,000      |        185       |       0.8         |     41m30s    |     Yes     |    7.0/10  | Switched to Orbiter, and changed filaments.
 Stringing and other surface defect massively improved, same with overhangs.
 Other slicer optomizations
 |      RXL [5]       |       5,000      |        185       |       0.8         |     47m8s     |     ___     |    __/10  |
 |      X1C [NA]      |      10,000      |        500       |       1.2         |     44m26s    |     Yes     |   8.5/10  | Default config, good quality

+Current reliability/setup issues:
+-First layer height (Offset still needs to be furthur tuned)
+-Hotend wires interfere with belts and Klicky probe
+-Z-axis belt holders are bending and need to be redesigned -No screen to help monitor printer